chloebrett/veldt/README.md

 ...yes, the three app layers are named after [habitat classifications](https://en.wikipedia.org/wiki/Mesic_habitat) :)

 * `shared/` contains the data model
-* `state/` contains the state of the application when running and actions to access and mutate it.
+* `state/` contains the state store, which contains all of the application state that is relevant to undo/redo and collaborative editing.
+This includes all of the project state, but excludes things like window states.

 ## Architecture